Process-Control #

 - Component

-- Controller: computes actions based on the set point and observed output.
+- Controller: computes actions based on the set point and feedback.

 Pros and cons #